mcparfer/Virtual-Assistant/README.md

 4. Download the JSON key file for your service account.

-5. Store the JSON key file securely on the auth dir from the project.
+5. Store the JSON key file securely on the `/auth` dir from the project.
 It should be named "credentials.json".